aberkalns/CI-HMVC/HMVC.md

 cart to a page.
 The shopping cart needs its own controller which may call a model to get cart data.
 Then the controller needs to load the data into a view.
 So instead of the main controller handling the page and the shopping cart, the shopping cart MVC can be loaded directly in the page.
-The main controller doesnâ€™t need to know about it, and is totally isolated from it.
+The main controller doesn't need to know about it, and is totally isolated from it.

 In CI we can't call more than 1 controller per request.
 Therefore, to achieve HMVC, we have to simulate controllers.
 It can be done with libraries, or with this "Modular Extensions HMVC" contribution.